ezsystems/generic-field-type-tutorial/README.md

 This tutorial covers the creation and development of a custom eZ Platform Field Type based on a Generic Field Type.
 You will:

 - Create a custom Field Type
-- Register it as a service and define its template
+- Register it as a service
+- Define the template
-- Add basic validation to it
+- Add basic validation
-- Add data migration to it
+- Add data migration

 ## Files in the repository